 Dat's Cajun Creole Cafe

 Btown Gyros is a Greek restaurant that serves gyros, falafel, pita & hummus, baba ghanoush, and other Mediterranean specialties.
 They offer several platter dishes for those wanting to sample a little bit of everything, and nearly the entire menu is $10.00 or less.
 Not quite sure what you want to try?
-The lamb & beef gyro is one of the most popular items on the menu.
+The lamb & beef gyro is one of the restaurant's most popular items.

 Indian Garden Restaurant